 STAGE 2: Successful Stage 1 applications invited to develop a full proposal with The PGR Studio

-There is no deadline for Expressions of Interest and applications are welcome at anytime, please send your application to firstname.lastname@example.org
+There is no deadline for Expressions of Interests and applications are welcome at anytime, however we recommend that you do so as soon as possible as funds are allocated on a first come first served basis.
+Please send your application to email@example.com

 Arts Council England Funding Opportunities – Ian Sergeant

-Spice Up Your Write! – Harriet Carter, Federica Mirra, Nathalie Muller & Akvilé Stuart
+Spice Up Your Write! – Harriet Carter, Federica Mirra, Nathalie Muller and Akvilė Stuart

 Maker Monday – Alexa Hartwell